katharinalisalin/demo-bug-template/docs/contributing/requesting-a-change.md

 ### Upstream dependencies

-Your change might not be directly related to Material for MkDocs.
+Your change request may also have been turned down because it's not directly related to Material for MkDocs.
 Since our project relies on many different projects and has dependencies, your change request might need to be implemented in another project.
-Here is a list of dependencies that might regard your change request:
+Here is a list of dependencies that might relate to your change request:

   - [MkDocs](https://github.com/mkdocs/mkdocs#mkdocs)
   - [GitHub](https://github.com/)